 The response sets out that we will:

-- Take forward proposals to disaggregate a patient list and create a new APMS contract when a provider registers a certain number of out-of-area patients in another CCG.
+- Take forward proposals to disaggregate a patient list and create a new APMS contract when a provider registers a certain number of out-of-area patients in another ICS.
 This will ensure digital-first services are better connected back wherever possible to local service delivery;

 - Leave arrangements on the new patient registration premium unchanged;